cyxzheng/cyxzheng.github.io/_projects/hvf.md

 The finished website is live!
 You can [check it out here](https://hvflabs.com).

-## My role
+### My role

 I was responsible for the design of the new website, as well as the implementation.
 I worked alongside our Chief of Staff to figure out the content and messaging we wanted on the new website.

 The entire project took 3 weeks, from the initial kickoff to full implementation.

-## Figuring out what to fix
+#### Defining the problem

+## What was wrong with the existing website?

 We spent a day taking stock of what we currently had, and identified some areas for improvement.

 ### What we started with

 The old website was meant to resemble a code terminal.
 It was very text heavy, and very orange.
+We received feedback that the overall feeling of the website was "intimidating", which might have prevented prospective candidates from feeling like they were qualified enough to apply.

 <div class="image"><img class="shadow" src="../assets/images/projects/hvf/before1.png"><h5>Fun fact, that orange square in the corner turns into a bouncing DVD screensaver once clicked on</h5></div>
 <div class="image"><img class="shadow" src="../assets/images/projects/hvf/before2.png"><h5>The colour is reminiscent of a certain political figure</h5></div>

-### People don’t lie
+### It didn't look real

 The website lacked credibility, and that hurt our prospects for potential new hires and entrepreneurs.
 The Max Levchin name wasn’t always enough.